 Discovering gravitational waves from coalescing binary black holes

 But we like to be sure.
-Einstein's equations are hard to solve, so our initial interpretation relied on models designed to extend the knowledge gained by careful, systematic but necessarily approximate solutions.
-Here we will summarize a reanalysis of GW150914 by a different method than the one we used the first time: here, we directly compare the data to supercomputer simulatons of binary black hole motion.
+Einstein's equations are hard to solve, so our initial interpretation relied on models designed to extend the knowledge gained by careful, systematic, but necessarily approximate solutions.
+Here we summarize a reanalysis of GW150914 by a different method than the one we used the first time.
+In this case, we directly compare the data to supercomputer simulations of binary black hole motion.

 In the original analysis of GW150914, which you can read about here, we compared the data to simple models for the gravitational waves from coalescing binary black holes.
-Using a model, we could previously perform the comparison millions of times, for any kind of binary black hole the models allowed.
-In this new analysis, however, we restricted ourselves to only compare the data to the same roughly one thousand simulations described above.
+Using these models, we could perform the comparison millions of times, for any kind of binary black hole the models allowed.
+In this new analysis, however, we restricted ourselves to only compare the data to the roughly one thousand simulations described above.

 Fortunately, because Einstein's theory of gravity works the same way for all objects, no matter their mass, we can scale each simulation to larger or smaller black holes.
 In other words, for every simulation, we can pick any total binary mass we want.
-Still, we only have one thousand simulations to cover all the other parameters needed to describe a binary black hole: the ratio between the two black hole masses, and any other intrinsic properties (i.e. spin) that the black holes have.
+Still, we only have one thousand simulations to cover all the other parameters needed to describe a binary black hole, such as the ratio between the two black hole masses and the spins of the black holes.